Attorneys Prosecuting Chicago Nursing Home Injury Cases Due To Improperly Supervised Patients

 The population of the US, and Illinois, is aging at a faster rate than any other time in history.
 To date, more than 1.5 million elderly individuals reside in nursing homes nationwide.
 Even though many nursing facilities provide exceptional care, others offer nothing more than inadequate supervision of nursing home patient due to understaffing or mismanagement.

-In situations where a nursing home patient has been injured due to inattentive staff or simply because there was no supervision at all-- Rosenfeld Injury Lawyers has experience prosecuting these matters in order to hold the corporations involved fully accountable.
+In situations where a nursing home patient has been injured due to inattentive staff or simply because there was no supervision at all-- Rosenfeld Injury Lawyers LLC has experience prosecuting these matters in order to hold the corporations involved fully accountable.
 Our Chicago nursing home attorneys have experience handling nursing home negligence cases across Illinois and are ready to assist you and your family.
 We offer free case reviews and never charge a fee unless there is a recovery for you.

 Why So Many Chicago Nursing Home Patients Are Poorly Supervised